lukeleppan/obsidian-discordrpc/README.md

 - Updates your Discord Status with Obsidian info, **Vault Name** and/or **Current File Name**.
 - Allows you to customise what info is shown.
+- Current file name can be hidden by adding a folder to exclude in settings or by setting `discord: false` in the file's frontmatter.

 ### Settings